-Summer Research Academy internships are open to undergraduates from select Cornell Global Hubs universities and other partners worldwide.
-To apply, you must be currently enrolled at one of Cornell's participating exchange partners.
+Summer Research Academy internships are open to undergraduates from select Cornell Global Hubs universities.
+To apply, you must be currently enrolled at one of Cornell's participating Global Hubs partners.

 Summer Research Academy gives you immersive research experience on a project that complements your academic interests—and a close-knit group to join you as you discover campus and Ithaca.